-Here results will list size of the directory permission of the directory, owner , last change date etc.
+Here results will list the size of the directory permission of the directory, owner, last change date, etc.

 Only List Directories

-Up to now we have search for all files and directories.
-We can search for only directories by providing type parameter with directory specifier.
+Up to now, we have searched for all files and directories.
+We can search for only directories by providing a type parameter with a directory specifier.

 $ find / -name bin -ls -type d

-Locate command is non interactive alternative to find command.
-Also locate have restricted capabilities.
-Advantage of the locate is that it is fast because locate use database to search.
+Locate command is a non-interactive alternative to find command.
+Also, locate have restricted capabilities.
+The advantage of the locate command is that it is fast because locate use database to search.
 Manually a database for file and directories is created.
 Manually this database is updated.
-Search is done directly in this database.
-Database is located at /var/lib/mlocate/mlocate.db
+The search is done directly in this database.
+Database is located at

-We will update our database to search with locate.
-To update database we need root privileges.
+We will update our database to search with locate command.
+To update the locate database we need root privileges.

 $ sudo updatedb